The Tritons have won two NWAC championships (2000, 2002), four league titles, and four top four finishes, including a second-place showing in 2013.

 The freshman forward leads the NWAC in goals scored

-Kailin Wiley has been recognized as the NWAC Women's Soccer Athlete of the Week for her hot start with the Edmonds CC women's soccer team.
+Kailin Wiley has been recognized as the NWAC Women's Soccer Athlete of the Week for her hot start with the Edmonds College women's soccer team.
 The Kamiak High School forward led the Tritons to their first victory over Everett on September 8, scoring three goals to earn the hat trick.
 She had four goals in the first three matches of the year.
 Read More > >

 Women's soccer remains perfect in North